 I figured I would give this a shot since I already had the ingredients laying around the house.
 I applied this mixture three times a day for two days, and my razor bumps completely disappeared!
 It left me completely floored!
 You really can get rid of razor bumps down there overnight.

 If this mixture can work for me, I’m sure it will do wonders for you.
 I just wouldn’t apply it that often if your razor bumps aren’t severe.
 I think that once, maybe twice a day should do the trick just fine.
 You don’t want to dry out your skin with all the aspirin and create new problems.

 Some Tips and Final Thoughts on How to Get Rid of Razor Burn In an Hour

 Who knew that aspirin tablets and a little bit of aloe vera gel would cure my horrible razor bumps?!
 Please, don’t bother trying any razor bump creams from the store.
 They have toxic ingredients and do nothing for your skin.

 Always use preventative practices when shaving!
 Make sure that your razor is clean and sharp and use a good shaving cream too.
 I love my DIY shaving scrub, or you can find a great shaving cream for sensitive skin.
 Then you can apply this mixture afterward to prevent ingrown hairs from happening.

 While this concoction made all my prominent razor bumps go away, I still wasn’t completely in the clear.
-Some of the older, more severe bumps didn’t completely go away, which taught me two things:
+Some of the older, more severe bumps calmed down quite a bit but didn’t fade away completley, which taught me two things:

 Have you tried this razor bump remedy before?
 Let me know in the comments below!